wp-plugins/one-time-password/readme.txt

 1. Go to One-Time Password Settings
 1. Enter and confirm a pass-phrase
 1. Click the Generate button
-1. Print the generated password list
+1. Print the generated one-time password list

 *Login*

 1. Enter your user name as usual
-1. Go to the password field
+1. Go to the password box
 1. Wait until the challenge is displayed below the password field
 1. Use the sequence number in the challenge to look up a one-time password on your printed list
 1. Enter either the hex or words representation of the one-time password